Tax Return

 DAC7 (EU-wide Directive)

-DAC7 is an EU-wide directive that requires platforms to collect and share detailed income information of hosts with EU tax authorities.
-Starting from 2023, Holidu reports the following information to tax authorities:
+DAC7 requires platforms such as Holidu to collect and share detailed host income information with EU tax authorities, starting from 2023.

-- Total revenue earned per property
+- Total revenue earned by the host

-- Fees, commissions, and tax per property
+- Fees, commissions, or tax per property

 - Total number of days booked per property